K0toulas/Time-series-forecasting-using-LSTM-Neural-Networks/README.md

-# Bitcoin Price Prediction using LSTM Neural Networks
+# Time series forecasting using LSTM-Neural-Networks

 This project implements and evaluates a three-layer **Long Short-Term Memory (LSTM)** neural network to predict the minute-by-minute closing price of Bitcoin.
 It compares the performance of the advanced LSTM model against a traditional time-series forecasting method, **ARIMA**, to demonstrate the superior capability of deep learning in handling highly volatile and non-linear cryptocurrency data.